IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    *A:*
    ![image](https://github.com/user-attachments/assets/27eb2fc4-5f32-4fab-ac3d-d69298bbcff7)

-   There are 179 customers who purchased from the shop more than once, with the top 10 purhcasing 12+ times.
+   There are 179 customers who purchased from the shop more than once, with the top 10 purhcasing 12 or more times.

    *Q:* How consistent is our patron's purchasing habits?